NativeFunction/SC-CL/README.md

 # SC-CL
-SC-CL is a Clang Compiler targeted towards Rockstar's scripting format.
+SC-CL is a Clang Compiler targeted towards the RAGE scripting format.

 Supported Targets
 ---------------------------------